datalad-handbook/book/docs/beyond_basics/101-147-riastores.rst

 accessible while only using a handful of inodes, regardless of file number and size.
 If the dataset contains only annexed files, a complete dataset can be represented in about 25 inodes.
+A detailed example and utility script can be found at `knowledge-base.psychoinformatics.de/kbi/0024/index.html <https://knowledge-base.psychoinformatics.de/kbi/0024/index.html>`_.

 Taking all of the above information together, on an infrastructural level, a RIA store is fully self-contained, and is a plain file system storage, not a